KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_japan_the_land_of_quiet_light.md

 2. Beauty as Responsibility

-The recognition that everything you write must be a vessel worthy of love.
+The recognition that everything I write must be a vessel worthy of love.

 3. Honor as Consciousness